SomeoddpilotInc/Someoddpilot-Coding-Style/css.md

 Classes should be hyphen deliminated (e.g. `.foo-bar` not `.foo_bar` or `.fooBar`).

-## SASS (SCSS)
+## Stylus

 CSS should not be handwritten.
-It should be preprocessed through [SASS][sass] to increase reusabliity, abstraction, and conciseness.
+It should be preprocessed through [Stylus](http://learnboost.github.io/stylus/) to increase reusabliity, abstraction, and conciseness.

 ## Bootstrap